jgraving/jgraving.github.io/_pages/about.md

 ## 🕷 **Navigation in Whip Spiders**
-Led lab and field experiments on spatial behavior and sensory integration in whip spiders.
-We used radio telemetry, sensory manipulation, and behavioral tracking to study how these nocturnal arachnids navigate complex environments.

-- Demonstrated goal-directed navigation without vision
-- Showed that antenniform legs provide key tactile and olfactory cues
+Our studies revealed that whip spiders use tactile and olfactory cues — not vision — to navigate complex environments with impressive spatial precision.
+I led experimental design and data collection across both lab and field settings, collaborating with colleagues to combine radio telemetry, behavioral tracking, and sensory manipulations.
+Together, we showed that antenniform legs provide essential multisensory input for goal-directed navigation in the absence of visual cues.

 ### 🔗 **Links**
 [Journal of Experimental Biology (2017)](https://doi.org/10.1242/jeb.149823) · [Journal of Comparative Physiology A (2017)](https://doi.org/10.1007/s00359-017-1169-5) · [Frontiers in Behavioral Neuroscience (2016)](https://doi.org/10.3389/fnbeh.2016.00047)